Three ways to love your heart more

 Studies have shown that not getting enough sleep can play havoc with your metabolic function and appetite.
 It’s no accident the munchies strike when we’re up all night.
 It’s the hormone imbalances from lack of sleep that make us hungry – which in turn can lead to over-eating and obesity.

 As mentioned in our previous post, Relax!
 And Get Fitter in the Process, there’s a scientific link between a lack of sleep and Type 2 diabetes.
 Depriving your body of sleep causes insulin levels to drop, which in turn affects blood sugar levels.
 When your insulin levels are screwed up, you store more fat in all the wrong places, like your liver.

-So no more excuses, guys!
-Get in the habit of switching lights off earlier, and clocking six to eight hours of good quality shut-eye so you can wake up to a happier, healthier you.
+So no more excuses, people.
+Get in the habit of switching lights off earlier, and clocking six to eight hours of quality shut-eye so you can wake up to a happier, healthier you.

 3. FORGET THE FADS

 When it comes weight, ‘easy come’ is hardly ever ‘easy go’.
 Sure, we all know how easy it is to pile on the kilos by eating too much, making bad food choices, and living a couch-potato life.
-But no matter what anyone tells you, losing that weight for good takes more than a little time and a lot of sweat (and tears).
+But no matter what anyone tells you, losing that weight for good takes more time and a lot of sweat (and probably tears).